Course Changes (Drop/Add)

-NOTE: NO REFUND will be given for courses dropped after the first 10 days of classes.
+NOTE: NO REFUND will be given for post-secondary courses dropped after the first 10 days of classes.

 Academic Standing Policy

-To be academically eligible to graduate from a program at St. Clair College a student must pass all required courses and achieve a 2.00-grade point average in the courses related to that program.
+To be academically eligible to graduate from a program at St. Clair College, a student must pass all required courses and achieve a 2.00-grade point average for diploma & certificate programs in the courses related to that program.
+For degree programs, a student must pass all required courses and achieve a 2.50-grade point average.
 In cases of sub-standard performance, students will receive one of the following standings: academic warning, academic probation, or academic dismissal.

 A student on academic warning or probation may be required to successfully complete failed courses before proceeding in the program.

-Academic Standing - Good: A student will receive academic good standing at the end of a semester when the student has successfully completed all courses and maintained a Career Grade Point Average (GPA) of 2.00 or greater.
+Academic Standing - Good: A student will receive academic good standing at the end of a semester when the student has successfully completed all courses and maintained a Career Grade Point Average (GPA) of 2.00 or greater (for degree programs, a GPA of 2.50 must be maintained).

 Academic Standing - Warning: A student will receive an academic warning at the end of a semester if 1% to 15% of the career credit hours within a term has been failed.

-Academic Standing - Probation: A student will be placed on academic probation at the end of a semester when the Career semester GPA falls below 2.00 or if 16 to 32% of the Career credit hours have been failed.
+Academic Standing - Probation: A student will be placed on academic probation at the end of a semester when the Career semester GPA falls below 2.00 (or 2.50 for degree programs) or if 16 to 32% of the Career credit hours have been failed.

-Academic Standing - Dismissal: Academic dismissal may be imposed if: three or more courses are failed; fails 33% or more of the Career credit hours; has a Career Grade Point Average less than 2.00 for two consecutive semesters; fails the same course twice; is on probation following re-admission to a Career and fails to achieve a semester GPA of 2.00 by the next evaluation period.
+Academic Standing - Dismissal: Academic dismissal may be imposed if: three or more courses are failed; fails 33% or more of the Career credit hours; has a Career Grade Point Average less than 2.00 (or 2.50 for degree programs) for two consecutive semesters; fails the same course twice; is on probation following re-admission to a Career and fails to achieve a semester GPA of 2.00 (or 2.50 for degree programs) by the next evaluation period.

 Academic Grade Appeal Policy